SGSMI.ORG

 Applicants need not have ever been residents of Saginaw County.

-After proof of direct descent has been submitted and eligibility has been determined, we will award or mail the appropriate certificate.
-Separate certificates will be issued for each ancestor properly submitted.
+After proof of direct descendancy has been submitted and eligibility has been determined by the SGS board, we will award at our next general meeting (or mail) the appropriate certificate.
+Separate certificates must be issued for each ancestor properly submitted.

 All application fees are nonrefundable.